Skip to main content

 4. The competent KEDASY, within the framework of the operation of the team for the educational support of pupils or EDEAY (where in operation)

-6. The educational coordinator of special education needs and inclusive education or the competent Education Consultant (Law 4823/2021
+6. The Education Advisor of special education needs and inclusive education (Law 4823/2021

 7. The competent services and bodies for protecting and supporting the children and their families.